dirtyformal/SELCALCodeGenerator/README.md

 ### Batch of SELCAL Codes:

-To generate a batch of SELCEL codes, call the `generateBatch` function with the number of codes you want to generate:
+To generate a batch of SELCAL codes, call the `generateBatch` function with the number of codes you want to generate:

 ```javascript
 const selcalCodes = generateBatch(10);